moby/moby/docs/sources/examples/running_redis_service.md

     sudo docker run --name redis -d <your username>/redis

-Create your web application container[¶](#create-your-web-application-container "Permalink to this headline")
+Create your web application container
 -------------------------------------------------------------------------------------------------------------

 Next we can create a container for our application.
-We’re going to use the `-link`{.docutils .literal} flag to create a link to the `redis`{.docutils .literal} container we’ve just created with an alias of `db`{.docutils .literal}.
-This will create a secure tunnel to the `redis`{.docutils .literal} container and expose the Redis instance running inside that container to only this container.
+We’re going to use the `-link` flag to create a link to the
+`redis` container we’ve just created with an alias of `db`.
+This will create a secure tunnel to the `redis` container and expose the Redis instance running inside that container to only this container.

     sudo docker run --link redis:db -i -t ubuntu:12.10 /bin/bash

-Once inside our freshly created container we need to install Redis to get the `redis-cli`{.docutils .literal} binary to test our connection.
+Once inside our freshly created container we need to install Redis to get the `redis-cli` binary to test our connection.

     apt-get update
     apt-get -y install redis-server
     service redis-server stop

-As we’ve used the `--link redis:db`{.docutils .literal} option, Docker has created some environment variables in our web application container.
+As we’ve used the `--link redis:db` option, Docker has created some environment variables in our web application container.

     env | grep DB_